 Phase IV of Improvement Project Complete

 Beginning in January 2017, the library embarked on phase four of a renovation plan to update the building, make the library accessible to all users and to fulfill our core values of Relevance, Access, Integrity and Leadership.

-This phase will remodel the Friends of the Library used bookstore, Secondhand Prose, relocate six study rooms and add three more, and reconfigure the Teen Space to provide collaborative spaces, update furnishings and mitigate noise.
+This phase remodeled the Friends of the Library used bookstore, Secondhand Prose, relocated six study rooms and added three more, and reconfigured the Teen Space to provide collaborative spaces, update furnishings and mitigate noise.
 It carries on the improvements of the previous Patron Service Improvement Projects, which renovated service points in the central area of the library, the main restrooms, lobby and the Children's Library.